-As financial advisers and not stockbrokers, Chris Humphrey Private Wealth Management is happy to provide advice, and work with your stockbroker of choice.
+As financial advisers and not stockbrokers, Humphrey Partners is happy to provide advice, and work with your stockbroker of choice.
 We can work with your stockbroker in a number of ways:

 - Provide international equities and fixed income products through managed funds